 - Goggles and gloves: Safety is important when doing projects, so having these items can be extremely useful.

 Each family will probably add a few tools in their collection based on their needs, but those listed above can give you the most bang for your buck.
-I would add also getting a ladder, but for some couples it might not be necessary so I didn’t put it on the essential list.

 If you’re getting married soon or you’re planning on having a house warming party, then you should consider adding tools to your gift list.